Brava, a smart oven maker with big names attached, just sold to an industrial equipment company – TechCrunch

 TC: How much is Middleby paying for the company?
 Also, is this an all-cash deal?

-JP: While not disclosing the total amount, the consideration includes a mix of cash and stock
+JP: While not disclosing the total amount, the consideration includes a mix of cash and stock.

 TC: So what’s next?
 Will Middleby retain the Brava name or will this be phased out over time?